Soldier-Talk: Release

 Soldier-Talk was released in 1979.
-Around the release of the album, Mayo Thompson became an active producer for many of the bands on the Rough Trade roster, including Stiff Little Fingers, The Fall and The Raincoats.
+Around the release of the album, Mayo Thompson became an active producer for many of the bands on the Rough Trade roster, including Stiff Little Fingers, the Fall and the Raincoats.
 He also became a member of Pere Ubu, filling the spot left after Tom Herman's departure, and recorded the albums The Art of Walking and Song of the Bailing Man with the group.

-Reception
+Critical reception

+The Harrow Observer wrote that "this is undisciplined, wild-running, absolutely anarchic music...
+Listen, and be devastated."

 Thom Jurek of AllMusic declared it "among the loopiest of the Red Krayola's offerings", and representative of "post-punk's more musically adventurous side".
 He gave the album three out of five stars, describing the songs as being independently compelling and engaging.
 Mark Pytlik of Pitchfork gave the album 5.3 out of 10 and was critical towards the overall abrasiveness of the music, writing, "It's a consistently interesting album – there's something trying to get your attention at every moment, but in the manner of a beloved little sibling who won't stop poking you."
 He concluded that the record was best suited for those who find Gang of Four's Entertainment! too subdued.